Working My Way Back into Old Triggers

-For the last six years I have worked in the Oil & Gas industry.
-I am a multi-craft tradesman, which has allowed me to work almost continually depending on the needs of my company at the time.
-While working as a pipe fitter and a welder presented their own sets of migraine triggers.
-I am also an Instrumentation fitter working on high pressure hydraulic systems.
+I have worked in the oil and gas industry for the last six years.
+I am a multi-craft tradesman, which has allowed me to work almost continually depending on my company's needs at the time.
+While working as a pipefitter and a welder presented their own sets of migraine triggers.
+I am also an instrumentation fitter working on high-pressure hydraulic systems.

-In the relative near future, I will be transitioning back out to traveling to work on rigs doing repair work.
-These rigs will be in the field typically already operational in drilling for oil or natural gas whatever may be in the area where they are located.
+In the relatively near future, I will be transitioning back out to travel to work on rigs doing repair work.
+These rigs will be in the field typically already operational in drilling for oil or natural gas, whatever may be in the area where they are located.

 Another concern I have for getting back out there is the distance to the next rig I will be sent to is over 1600 miles away (a 3200-mile round trip).
 I don't mind driving, but it does present its own challenges.
-It means driving for long hours in direct sunlight which has been a cause of migraines for me in the past.
+It means driving for long hours in direct sunlight, which has been a trigger of migraines for me in the past.

 The worry I have at the moment is that there is no way to know exactly what environment I'll be working in until I get to the job site.
 They may still be performing drilling operations.
-If they are, there will be an entirely new set of very loud noises to contend with.
+There will be an entirely new set of very loud noises to contend with if they are.
 If they are in a rig down situation, there will undoubtedly be standard rig maintenance operations being performed which will likely include rig hands working all over the rig with paint chipping hammers that run pneumatically.
 There is no way to know until I get to the rig, 1600 miles away from home.

 Ultimately, my only course of action will be to make sure that I take plenty of my medications with me so I can at least combat the migraines when they occur.
 The benefit will be that none of my migraine medications make me drowsy, so they will not affect my ability to get the job done.

 Have you ever found yourself faced with a situation where you knew ahead of time you would be exposed to triggers you preferred to avoid?
 If so, what precautions did you take to help minimize the effects?